dlsc-software-consulting-gmbh/jfxcentral-data/README.md

 }
 ```

-To also add a YouTube videos (those need to be registered inside `videos/videos.json`) to the library we can then write:
+To also add YouTube videos (those need to be registered inside `videos/videos.json`) to the library we can then write:

 ```json
 {